atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (e) Displays and written information, documents, etc, should be located where they can be seen by a seated person.
 Exhibits and signage displayed horizontally, e.g., books, should be no higher than 44 in (1120 mm) above the floor surface.

-4.2** SPACE ALLOWANCE AND REACH RANGES.**
+### 4.2 SPACE ALLOWANCE AND REACH RANGES

+#### 4.2.1 WHEELCHAIR PASSAGE WIDTH

-**4.2.1* WHEELCHAIR PASSAGE WIDTH.** The minimum clear width for single wheelchair passage shall be 32 in (815 mm) at a point and 36 in (915 mm) continuously (see Fig. 1 and 24(e)).
+The minimum clear width for single wheelchair passage shall be 32 in (815 mm) at a point and 36 in (915 mm) continuously (see Fig. 1 and 24(e)).

 ![The minimum clear passage width for a single wheelchair shall be 36 inches (915 mm) minimum along an accessible route, but may be reduced to 32 inches (815 mm) minimum at a point for a maximum depth of 24 inches (610 mm), such as at a doorway.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig1.gif)

 **Figure 1\
 Minimum Clear Width for Single Wheelchair**

-**4.2.2 WIDTH FOR WHEELCHAIR PASSING.** The minimum width for two wheelchairs to pass is 60 in (1525 mm) (see Fig. 2).
+#### 4.2.2 WIDTH FOR WHEELCHAIR PASSING

+The minimum width for two wheelchairs to pass is 60 in (1525 mm) (see Fig. 2).

 ![60" minimum passing space ](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig2.gif)

 **Figure 2\
 Minimum Clear Width for Two Wheelchairs**

+#### 4.2.3* WHEELCHAIR TURNING SPACE

-**4.2.3* WHEELCHAIR TURNING SPACE. **The space required for a wheelchair to make a 180-degree turn is a clear space of 60 in (1525 mm) diameter (see Fig. 3(a)) or a T-shaped space (see Fig. 3(b)).
+The space required for a wheelchair to make a 180-degree turn is a clear space of 60 in (1525 mm) diameter (see Fig. 3(a)) or a T-shaped space (see Fig. 3(b)).

 ![60" minimum diameter circle and T-shaped turning space](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig3.gif)

 **Figure 3\
 Wheelchair Turning Space**

-**4.2.4* CLEAR FLOOR OR GROUND SPACE FOR WHEELCHAIRS.**
+#### 4.2.4* CLEAR FLOOR OR GROUND SPACE FOR WHEELCHAIRS

+##### 4.2.4.1 SIZE AND APPROACH

-**4.2.4.1 SIZE AND APPROACH.** The minimum clear floor or ground space required to accommodate a single, stationary wheelchair occupant is 30 in by 48 in (760 mm by 1220 mm) (see Fig. 4(a)).
+The minimum clear floor or ground space required to accommodate a single, stationary wheelchair occupant is 30 in by 48 in (760 mm by 1220 mm) (see Fig. 4(a)).
 The minimum clear floor or ground space for wheelchairs may be positioned for forward or parallel approach to an object (see Fig. 4(b) and (c)).
 Clear floor or ground space for wheelchairs may be part of the knee space required under some objects.

 ![Minimum 30" by 48" clear floor space for wheelchairs with additional clearances shown for clear floor space in alcoves](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig4.gif)

 **Figure 4\
 Minimum Clear Floor Space for Wheelchairs**

-**4.2.4.2 RELATIONSHIP OF MANEUVERING CLEARANCE TO WHEELCHAIR SPACES.**
+##### 4.2.4.2 RELATIONSHIP OF MANEUVERING CLEARANCE TO WHEELCHAIR SPACES

 One full unobstructed side of the clear floor or ground space for a wheelchair shall adjoin or overlap an accessible route or adjoin another wheelchair clear floor space.
 If a clear floor space is located in an alcove or otherwise confined on all or part of three sides, additional maneuvering clearances shall be provided as shown in Fig. 4(d) and (e).

-**4.2.4.3 SURFACES FOR WHEELCHAIR SPACES.
+##### 4.2.4.3 SURFACES FOR WHEELCHAIR SPACES

 Clear floor or ground spaces for wheelchairs shall comply with 4.5.**

+#### 4.2.5 FORWARD REACH

-**4.2.5 FORWARD REACH.** If the clear floor space only allows forward approach to an object, the maximum high forward reach allowed shall be 48 in (1220 mm) (see Fig. 5(a)).
+If the clear floor space only allows forward approach to an object, the maximum high forward reach allowed shall be 48 in (1220 mm) (see Fig. 5(a)).
 The minimum low forward reach is 15 in (380 mm).
 If the high forward reach is over an obstruction, reach and clearances shall be as shown in Fig. 5(b).

 ![forward reach ranges (unobstructed and obstructed)](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig5.gif)

 **Figure 5\
 Forward Reach**

+#### 4.2.6* SIDE REACH

-**4.2.6* SIDE REACH.** If the clear floor space allows parallel approach by a person in a wheelchair, the maximum high side reach allowed shall be 54 in (1370 mm) and the low side reach shall be no less than 9 in (230 mm) above the floor (Fig. 6(a) and (b)).
+If the clear floor space allows parallel approach by a person in a wheelchair, the maximum high side reach allowed shall be 54 in (1370 mm) and the low side reach shall be no less than 9 in (230 mm) above the floor (Fig. 6(a) and (b)).
 If the side reach is over an obstruction, the reach and clearances shall be as shown in Fig. 6(c).

 ![side reach ranges (unobstructed and obstructed)](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig6.gif)

 **Figure 6\
 Side Reach**

-**4.3 ACCESSIBLE ROUTE.**
+### 4.3 ACCESSIBLE ROUTE

+#### 4.3.1* GENERAL

-**4.3.1* GENERAL.** All walks, halls, corridors, aisles, and other spaces that are part of an accessible route shall comply with 4.3.
+All walks, halls, corridors, aisles, and other spaces that are part of an accessible route shall comply with 4.3.

-**4.3.2 LOCATION.**
+#### 4.3.2 LOCATION

 (1) At least one accessible route within the boundary of the site shall be provided from public transportation stops, accessible parking, and accessible passenger loading zones, and public streets or sidewalks to the accessible building entrance they serve.